-- The purpose of the social fund is to cater for: - Sickness of a spouse, child, parent and siblings (brothers and sisters). - Death of a spouse, child, parent and siblings (brothers and sisters). - Educational support to farmers and children staying with the member in the area of school fees, uniform, scholastic materials, transport, examination fees, etc. - Disasters like a member's house or business premises/place being accidentally destroyed by fire out break or wind and when farmers' latrine sinks or is destroyed by fire or wind - 2.
-Farmers contribute uniformly to the social insurance in every meeting. - 3.
-Farmers are allowed to make up for days missed in the subsequent meetings. - 4.
-Record of farmers' social fund shall be kept in the social fund ledger. - 5.
-The amount borrowed from the social fund is interest free and shall be refunded after - 2 weeks. - 6.
+- 1. The purpose of the social fund is to cater for: - · Sickness of a spouse, child, parent and siblings (brothers and sisters). - Death of a spouse, child, parent and siblings (brothers and sisters). - Educational support to youth/vulnerable families and children staying with the member in the area of school fees, uniform, scholastic materials, transport, examination fees, etc. - Disasters like a member's house or business premises/place being accidentally destroyed by fire out break or wind and when youth/vulnerable families' latrine sinks or is destroyed by fire or wind - 2.
+Youth/vulnerable families contribute uniformly to the social insurance in every meeting. - 3.
+Youth/vulnerable families are allowed to make up for days missed in the subsequent meetings. - 4.
+Record of youth/vulnerable families' social fund shall be kept in the social fund ledger. - 5.
+The amount borrowed from the social fund is interest free and shall be refunded after 2 weeks. - 6.
 A fine levied for late refund. - 7.
 Repayment mode. - 8.
-Priority is given to farmers accessing the fund for the first time. - 9.
-Farmers with outstanding amount shall NOT access more money from the insurance fund. - 10.
+Priority is given to youth/vulnerable families accessing the fund for the first time. - 9.
+Youth/vulnerable families with outstanding amount shall NOT access more money from the insurance fund. - 10.
 A member shall NOT access the fund for another member. - 11.
-Farmers access the fund either in the weekly meeting or from the treasurer (outside the meeting). - 12.
-A member borrowing outside the meeting shall produce a witness who must be a
+Youth/vulnerable families access the fund either in the weekly meeting or from the treasurer (outside the meeting).

-- neighbor and Association member.
+- 12. A member borrowing outside the meeting shall produce a witness who must be a neighbor and Association member.
 Both must sign for evidence. - 13.
-Farmers absent for whatever reason shall NOT borrow from the fund. - 14.
-Farmers who borrow from the fund MUST sign in the social fund treasurer's record book as evidence. - 15.
-Social fund balance shall be kept outside the cash box by the treasurer and produced to farmers in every meeting for verification.
+Youth/vulnerable families absent for whatever reason shall NOT borrow from the fund. - 14.
+Youth/vulnerable families who borrow from the fund MUST sign in the social fund treasurer's record book as evidence. - 15.
+Social fund balance shall be kept outside the cash box by the treasurer and produced to youth/vulnerable families in every meeting for verification.
 In the event that the funds becomes bulky a treasurer will hold up to 100,000/= and the rest of the money is kept in the box. - 16.
 Social fund shall NOT be given out as loan. - 17.
 A member's social fund shall be redeemed to refund any outstanding amount or repay loans. - 18.
-Farmers who persistently fail to contribute to the fund shall be denied the opportunity to borrow from the fund. - 19.
-To access social fund from the treasurer: - The borrower MUST produce a witness who MUST be a member. - Both MUST sign in the social fund treasurer's record book upon receipt of the money as evidence that the transaction took place. - 20.
+Youth/vulnerable families who persistently fail to contribute to the fund shall be denied the opportunity to borrow from the fund. - 19.
+To access social fund from the treasurer: - · The borrower MUST produce a witness who MUST be a member. - Both MUST sign in the social fund treasurer's record book upon receipt of the money as evidence that the transaction took place. - 20.
 The VSLA keeps the social fund treasurer's record book to track borrowers, amount borrowed for what emergencies, repayment dates and record repayments made. - 21.
-Farmers who have not refunded the social fund borrowed shall NOT be given the opportunity to access another one. - 22.
-Maximum amount farmers can borrow from the social fund. - 23.
-Request for social fund shall be approved by the General Assembly (farmers). - 24.
-To approve social fund for a member, the General Assembly shall consider: - The member's contribution to the social fund. - Repayment pattern. - Reason for borrowing from the fund. - Meeting attendance pattern. - Commitment of the borrower to the VSLA. - Level of cooperation and family support. - House hold productive asset base. - Ability of the member to refund the money. - Frequency of borrowing from the insurance fund. - Trustworthiness of the member with people's money. - Availability of cash in the social fund.
+Youth/vulnerable families who have not refunded the social fund borrowed shall NOT be given the opportunity to access another one. - 22.
+Maximum amount youth/vulnerable families can borrow from the social fund. - 23.
+Request for social fund shall be approved by the General Assembly (youth/vulnerable families). - 24.
+To approve social fund for a member, the General Assembly shall consider: - · The member's contribution to the social fund. - · Repayment pattern. - · Reason for borrowing from the fund. - · Meeting attendance pattern. - Commitment of the borrower to the VSLA. - · Level of cooperation and family support. - House hold productive asset base. - Ability of the member to refund the money. - · Frequency of borrowing from the insurance fund. - · Trustworthiness of the member with people's money. - · Availability of cash in the social fund.

-3rd CONCEPT:

-AGRO - INPUT FUND
+3rd CONCEPT: AGRO - INPUT FUND